Skip to Main Content

 • What forms and documentation are needed for each medicine?

-Schools require parents to document each medicine to be given at school.
-This usually includes:
+Schools require parents or guardians to document each medicine to be given at school.
+This process usually includes written consent from a parent or guardian to give the medicine at school.
+You may also need to provide a doctor’s authorization.

-The school usually has a specific medication authorization form to complete.
-This form should include key information:
+The school usually has a specific medication authorization form.
+It should include key information:

 • Child’s name